showers-and-bs/transactional-inbox/README.md

 The package intended only for the project ThirstyX, it is not in Packagist.

-Make a slight adjustment to your composer.json file of the main app.
+Add path to Github repository to your composer.json file.

 ```json
     "repositories": [